gustavoaguilar/A_Star_Raylib/README.md

 You can place walls with Left mouse button and remove with the Right button Use the arrows to move and space to generate a new path

+How to use:

+mkdir build
+cd build
+cmake ..
+make
+./a_star_raylib